 Our sample includes as many as 182 IMF-member states with yearly observations from 1967 to 1996.
-18 We measure our dependent variables annually in binary form (see above).
+19 We measure our dependent variables annually in binary form (see above).
 To model policy transitions, we employ a semi-Markov model, which is commonly used for estimating transitions among mutually exclusive states of being.
 This approach allows us to consider transitions in both directions as well as vacillations between policies (see Allison 1984).
 We run two hazard models for each dependent variable: one for transitions to liberal policies and one for transitions from liberal policies.
 We do not have especially strong distributional assumptions except that we expect that there will be some effect of time on the hazard rate.
-We use a Weibull survival model, but a Cox proportionate hazard model, on which Figures 3 and 4 are based, are substantively identical.

 Incorporating spatial variables introduces a number of statistical complications.
-19 One is that spatial lags, as weighted averages of the dependent variable in the "neighborhood," often capture omitted variables that are highly correlated with membership in the group.
-20 Specifying the model as completely as possible is important.
+One is that spatial lags, as weighted averages of the dependent variable in the "neighborhood," often capture omitted variables that are highly correlated with membership in the group.
+Specifying the model as completely as possible is important.
 We are reasonably confident that we have identified some important predictors of liberalization, but no model is fully specified and caution is in order before inferring strong effects for diffusion.
 Multicollinearity is another potential concern with this type of analysis.
 As noted above, networks of influence tend to overlap.
-For example, countries that are geographically
+For example, countries that are geographically clustered are also likely to be important trade partners, competitors, or cultural peers.
+Indeed, this is the case, but not to an alarming degree.
+The correlations across the diffusion variables range from 0.03 to 0.43.